Ludwig van Beethoven: 1823–1827: Final years

 The year 1823 saw the completion of three notable works, all of which had occupied Beethoven for some years: the Missa solemnis, the Ninth Symphony, and the Diabelli Variations.

 Beethoven at last presented the manuscript of the completed Missa solemnis to Rudolph on 19 March (more than a year after the archduke's enthronement as archbishop).
 But he was in no hurry to get it published or performed as he had formed a notion that he could profitably sell manuscripts of the work to various courts in Germany and Europe at 50 ducats each.
 One of the few who took up this offer was Louis XVIII of France, who also sent Beethoven a heavy gold medallion.
 The Symphony and the variations took up most of the rest of Beethoven's working year.
 Diabelli hoped to publish both works, but the potential prize of the Mass excited many other publishers to lobby Beethoven for it, including Schlesinger and Carl Friedrich Peters.
 (In the end, it was obtained by Schotts).

 Beethoven had become critical of the Viennese reception of his works.
 He told the visiting Johann Friedrich Rochlitz in 1822:

 You will hear nothing of me here ...
 Fidelio?
 They cannot give it, nor do they want to listen to it.
 The symphonies?
 They have no time for them.
 My concertos?
 Everyone grinds out only the stuff he himself has made.
 The solo pieces?
 They went out of fashion long ago, and here fashion is everything.
 At the most, Schuppanzigh occasionally digs up a quartet.

+He therefore inquired about premiering the Missa and the Ninth Symphony in Berlin.
+When his Viennese admirers learnt of this, they pleaded with him to arrange local performances.
+Beethoven was won over, and the symphony was first performed, along with sections of the Missa solemnis, on 7 May 1824, to great acclaim at the Kärntnertortheater.
+(Note: The first full performance of the Missa solemnis had already been given in St. Petersburg by Galitzin, who had been a subscriber for the manuscript 'preview' that Beethoven had arranged.)
+Beethoven stood by the conductor Michael Umlauf during the concert beating time (although Umlauf had warned the singers and orchestra to ignore him).
+Harold C. Schonberg writes that "the chorus had trouble singing the music and pleaded for the high notes to be taken down, just as the contralto soloist, Caroline Unger, also begged for changes.
+Beethoven refused ...
+The scherzo made a big impression however, and Unger turned Beethoven around to see the applause he could not hear."